PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 # Optional: Purchasing DH1H1 Magnet Mounts

-If you can't source magnet mounts locally, you can order them from JLCPCB.
+If you can't source magnet mounts locally or via [Etsy](https://www.etsy.com/), you can order them from JLCPCB.

 **DO NOT USE THESE WITH MAGNETS OTHER THAN DH1H1.**